Available 24 / 7 412.969.9541

 The average citizen doesn’t understand that just because a defendant has been charged with a crime, doesn’t necessarily mean they’re guilty or that the state has sufficient admissible evidence to establish guilt beyond a reasonable doubt.
 I also know that some police officers lie in order to attempt to gain a conviction.

 I’ve been asked throughout my career “How can you represent people you know are guilty?”
-Besides the fact that not everyone charged with a crime is guilty and also because everyone in this country is constitutionally entitled to fair representation regardless of with what they’ve been charged, even when a defendant has committed the crime(s) he’s been charged with, with skilled, intelligent representation, the outcome may be improved possibly resulting in less severe sentencing.
+The fact is that not everyone charged with a crime is guilty and everyone in this country is constitutionally entitled to fair representation regardless with what they’ve been charged.
+This is true including when a defendant has committed the crime(s) he’s been charged with.
+With intelligent, skilled representation, the outcome may be improved possibly resulting in less severe sentencing.
 Effective representation could mean the difference between probation and jail for instance.

 AN ATTORNEY WHO WILL FIGHT HARD Marines are trained to kill in the event that it’s necessary to do so in order to protect the safety and security of the United States and its citizens.
 We’re commonly referred to as “trained killers.”
 Though I’ve never killed anyone, I bring to my criminal defense representation a killer’s instinct, fighting to the end for the best result possible.